NicolasHostert/ycit021-deploy/README.md

-# YCIT021 - Deployment repo
+# YCIT021 - Deployment repository

 ## Objective

-This repo is used to deploy the infrastructure and the application, all in one go
+This repository is used to deploy the infrastructure and the application, all in one go

-## Branches

-Depending on which branch you are doing an update, it will push to either DEV or PROD, with its own sets of parameters.

-The Github Actions will be maintained in Main, and updating updatetorun.txt with the current date will trigger the build.
+## Workflow: Deploy all the things

+### Pre-flight
+In that step, we are checking that the Dockerfile is properly linted.

+### Deployment steps

+There are two environments:
+* dev
+* prod

+Each of these environment gets 2 steps
+* {ENV}-infra:
+    * It will deploy the infrastructure
+    * It is based on the Moonwalkers terraform module
+    * It takes the proper credentials and configs from the project secrets

+* {ENV}-application
+    * The application that will be deployed can be found [there](https://github.com/NicolasHostert/nuxt-realworld).
+    * The image has been build and is deployed with a Helm chart that can be found [there](https://github.com/NicolasHostert/ycit021-myapp).

+Features coming next:
+* State of the application, to allow for a helm upgrade
+* Proper indication on how to reach the application once deployed